M4RT3L/UNIX/README.md

 # Guessing game
-- Date: datetime
-- Number of lines of gussing game: 29
+- Number of lines of gussing game: 29 using `wc README.md`